wp-plugins/page-hierarchy-plug-in/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a sidebar widget to let you show the list of pages beneath a particular page on your site
+Adds sidebar widgets to let you show the list of pages beneath a particular page on your site

 == Description ==

-Adds a sidebar widget to let you show the list of pages beneath a particular page on your site
+Adds sidebar widgets to let you show the list of pages beneath a particular page on your site

 A quick way to show a subset of pages - without having to show all the pages on the site.